crystal-ball/feature-flag/README.md

 [feature-flag](https://github.com/crystal-ball/feature-flag) is a feature flag component for React.

-A `<FeatureFlag>` component will render any child components if the passed `path` property is enabled in a feature flags object passed to the `setupFlags` function.
+A `<FeatureFlag>` component will render any child components if the passed `path` property is enabled in a feature flag object passed to the `setupFlags` function.
-The feature flags object could be stored in object in separate javascript file, a json file, or returned from an api request.
+The feature flag object could be stored in an object in a separate javascript file, a json file, or returned from an api request.

 ## Installation